ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-Note that we have sent an internal transaction with mode `3`.
-If you want to repeat the deploying of the same wallet, **you can destroy the smart contract**.
-To do this, set the mode 128 (take the entire balance of the smart contract) + 32 (destroy the smart contract) = `160` to get all the remaining TON on the balance back and be able to deploy the wallet again.
+Note that we have sent an internal message using mode `3`.
+If it is necessary to repeat the deployment of the same wallet, **the smart contract can be destroyed**.
+To accomplish this, set the mode correctly by adding 128 (take the entire balance of the smart contract) + 32 (destroy the smart contract) which will = `160` to retrieve the remaining TON balance and deploy the wallet again.

-**Do not forget** that with each new transaction you will need **to increase seqno by one**.
+It's important to note that for each new transaction the **seqno will need to be increased by one**.

 :::info
-At the time of writing this contract I [verified](https://tonscan.org/tx/BL9T1i5DjX1JRLUn4z9JOgOWRKWQ80pSNevis26hGvc=) this code.
-On [this wallet](https://tonscan.org/address/EQDBjzo_iQCZh3bZSxFnK9ue4hLTOKgsCNKfC8LOUM4SlSCX) you can see [the code](https://tonscan.org/address/EQDBjzo_iQCZh3bZSxFnK9ue4hLTOKgsCNKfC8LOUM4SlSCX#source) that should be on your wallet.
+At the time of contract creation the code was [verified](https://tonscan.org/tx/BL9T1i5DjX1JRLUn4z9JOgOWRKWQ80pSNevis26hGvc=) this code.
+Explore example [here](https://tonscan.org/address/EQDBjzo_iQCZh3bZSxFnK9ue4hLTOKgsCNKfC8LOUM4SlSCX#source).
 :::

-## 💸 Working with wallet smart contracts
+## 💸 Working With Wallet Smart Contracts

-Now we can work fully with wallet smart contracts.
-We can deploy and destroy them, send the needed transactions and not depend on pre-prepared library methods.
-During the study, we sent transactions with TON and comments.
-To apply more studies in practice, we will try to build and send more complex transactions.
+After completing the first half of this tutorial we’re now much more familiar with wallet smart contracts and how they are developed and used.
+We learned how to deploy and destroy them and send messages without depending on pre-configured library frameworks.
+To apply more of what we learned above, in the next section, we’ll focus on building and sending more complex messages.

-### Sending multiple messages simultaneously
+### Sending Multiple Messages Simultaneously

-As you may already know, [one cell can store up to 1023 bits of data and up to 4 references](/develop/data-formats/cell-boc#cell) to other cells.
-In the first section of the tutorial we covered that internal messages are delivered in a while loop as a link and sent.
-This means it is possible to **store up to 4 internal messages inside the external**.
-This way, we can send four transactions at once.
+As you may already know, [one cell can store up to 1023 bits of data and up to 4 references](develop/data-formats/cell-boc#cell) to other cells.
+In the first section of this tutorial we detailed how internal messages are delivered in a ‘whole’ loop as a link and sent.
+This means it is possible to **store up to 4 internal messages inside the external** message.
+This allows four transactions to be sent at the same time.

-To do this, it is necessary to create 4 different internal messages.
+To accomplish this, it is necessary to create 4 different internal messages.
 We can do this manually or through a `loop`.
-Create `three arrays`: in first TON amount for each transaction will be stored; in the second - a comment; and the last - the destination address.
-We will also create another array for our messages:
+We need to define 3 arrays: array of TON amounts, array of comments, array of messages.
+For messages, we need to prepare another one array - internalMessages.

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">